 Non-Convertible Debentures (NCDs)

-Non-convertible debentures (NCDs) are fixed-income securities with predetermined tenures and interest rates.
-Large companies issue them to raise capital without offering the option to convert them into equity shares.
+Non-Convertible Debentures (NCDs) are fixed-income debt instruments companies issue to raise funds, offering regular interest and no option to convert into equity

 Free Demat account in minutes | Low brokerage | Online account opening